 Christine SAINVIL

-After 10 days, if corrections not made: non compliant notice to PCO_msgNotCompliantPCO
+After 10 days, if corrections not made: non compliant notice to PCO_msgNotCompliantPCO---(письмо не приходит)

+Ethical Med Tech - Conference Vetting System - Assessment final decision – Public Title

 To whom it may concern,

 We refer to our correction notice sent to you via email on <<Date of the correction notice>> regarding the <<conference name>> in <<city>> (the “Conference”).
-I would like to inform you that following our assessment we now confirm the decision that the Conference is: NOT COMPLIANT
+Wewould like to inform you that following our assessment we now confirm the decision that the Conference is: NOT COMPLIANT

-with the Eucomed Code of Ethical Business Practice, subject to the following.
+with the Eucomed Code of Ethical Business Practice, subject to the following:

+<<The following highlighted content is subject to change on a case to case basis>> see below examples

+Hospitality - Spouses, partners, family and guests may not participate to hospitality sessions (coffee breaks, meals)

 In rendering this decision, we have relied on the documents and information which have been provided to us.
 We have not independently verified the accuracy of that information or of those documents nor have we determined whether they are up-to-date.

-Based on the requirements in the Eucomed Code of Ethical Business Practice, the following elements were considered as inappropriate:

-<<The following highlighted content is subject to change on a case to case basis>> see below examples

-Hospitality - Spouses, partners, family and guests may not participate to hospitality sessions (coffee breaks, meals)

-Please note that members of Eucomed and of national associations affiliated with Eucomed may not sponsor or cover expenses of Healthcare Professionals to attend conferences organised by medical societies, professional conference organisers or other third-parties which have been determined as being not compliant with the Eucomed Code of Ethical Business Practice.
+Please note that members of Eucomed and of national associations affiliated with Eucomed may not sponsor or cover expenses of European Healthcare Professionals to attend conferences organised by medical societies, professional conference organisers or other third-parties which have been determined as being not compliant with the Eucomed Code of Ethical Business Practice.

-This decision will be posted on www.ethicalmedtech.eu.
+This decision has been posted on www.ethicalmedtech.eu.
+You have the possibility to appeal this decision by sending an email to Mrs. Nancy Russotto, Chair of the Compliance Panel within a deadline of 10 days for Regular Submissions and 5 days for Partial Submissions upon the date of receipt of this email.

 Sincerely,